 (i) a system is available to recall any batch of product from sale or supply;

-(j) complaints about marketed products are examined, the causes of quality defects investigated, and appropriate measures taken in respect of the defective products to prevent recurrence.
+(j) complaints about marketed products are examined, the causes of quality defects investigated, and appropriate measures are taken in respect of the defective products to prevent a recurrence.

 GOOD MANUFACTURING PRACTICE GUIDE FOR ACTIVE PHARMACEUTICAL INGREDIENTS (Q7) ICH